thegreatsantini/event-scrapper/README.md

 ### Run Front end

-1) move to client directory
+1) open a new tab move to client directory
 ```cd client```

 2) install dependencies